dartmouth-cs52/dartmouth-cs52.github.io/index.md

 ## Schedule:

+Class:

-Classes will meet Tuesday and Thursday.
+  - 2A Classes will meet Tuesday and Thursday on the new schedule (2:25-4:15pm).<br>
+  - X-hours are 4:35-5:25pm on Wednesday and will be used as TA/Lab hours for lab assignments.<br>
+  - Location: TBD

+Office Hours:

+  - Instructor:
+    - Tim Tregubov (@tim on Slack)
+    - Mon 12-1pm, 4-5pm; or by appointment in Sudikoff 219/143
+  - TAs:
+    - TBD

 Half of each class will be hands-on demonstrations, code and project discussions, and exercises.
 See [schedule](/schedule).

 ## Lectures: